gbeckers/efys/README.md

 Efys is a python library to help analyzing neural electrophysiology experiments from our lab.

+Absolutely not ready for general use by others yet.

 In a nutshell, it collects a lot of useful code and insights that has been developed over the years in one maintainable package.
 This to avoid reinventing the wheel, and to allow for incremental improvements in code in just one place.